mikulash/ExpensesManagerClientServer/ExpensesManager.Server/readme.md

 2. Facade:
    Simplifies the interaction with the service layer.
    Provides a unified interface for the controller, often aggregating calls to multiple services.
-   Helps in managing complex workflows and business processes.
 3. Service:
    Contains business logic.
    Acts as an intermediary between the controller and the repository.